 6.5.3 A siphon may be used whenever drainage water is pumped over a dike for both reductions in total head and reduction in power cost.

 6.5.3.1 Priming head shall be greater than operating head.
-The pump should be able to deliver a full cross section of water over the crest at a velocity over I.5 m/s.
+The pump should be able to deliver a full cross section of water over the crest at a velocity over 1.5 m/s.
 However, a limit on maximum lift of the siphon and maximum velocity of flow at the crest should be maintained to prevent reducing inside pressure at the crest to avoid cavitation.
 Discharge pipe should be sufficiently submerged to prevent air entrainment.
 The pipe section at the crest should have sufficient strength to resist external atmospheric pressure.

 6.5.3.2 A siphon breaker shall be installed at the highest point in pipeline to prevent reverse flow during a power interruption (see Fig. 2).
 The siphon breaker would be actuated when power stops or flow reverses.
 The non-return flap valve at the end of the discharge pipe may serve in lieu of a siphon breaker for small pumping plants.